 “How did you know?
 Did you look into it?”

-“Ah, so there really are trackers?”; Terra asked, surprised.
+“Ah, so you really are being pursued?”
+Terra asked, surprised.
 “I just said something I dreamed up...”

 “Dreamed up?
 What did you imagine–”

 “Ah, no, Die-san, it just struck me as odd that you were hiding what happened after you turned 15, you know?
 So, I got the feeling that instead of being on the Tsunami Search, you were actually forced into D-conversion.
-You’ve made it sound like it was something your mother had experienced, but really, it was you wasn’t it, Die-san?”
+You made it sound like it was something your mother went through, but really, it was you wasn’t it, Die-san?”

-“Sort of, but how do you know that?!”
-Diode voice raised into a near-shriek and —Gah!—covered her face.
-“Tell-Tale-Terra...
-So that’s what they meant by...”
+“Sort of, but how did you know that?!”
+Diode voice had risen to a near-shriek.
+Covering her face, she mumbled, “Grk.
+Tell-Tale Terra...
+So that’s what they meant...”

-The waiter laid a plate in front of Diode, who was covering her face.
-Terra’s guess at the sequence of events caused Diode to abruptly rise from the table, but Terra instantly grabbed her wrist and pulled her back.
+The waiter laid a plate in front of Diode, who was still covering her face.
+Terra’s guess at the sequence of events caused Diode to abruptly get up from the table, but Terra instantly caught her wrist and pulled her back.

 “Despite what?”

-“I’m hiding!
+“I’m a fugitive!
 I’m an illegal ship-jumper!”
 Diode raised her voice.

 "Ssh...!"
 Terra lifted her index finger.
 “It’s better if others don’t find out about that.”